Summary (for the TL;DR crowd :-) )

 - Breaking this rule could cost you your blog/social media feed, and get you fined $150K.

-- To be safe, use your own images or one from Pixabay or Unsplash.
+- To be safe, use your own images or one from Pixabay, Unsplash or CleanPNG.

 If you’re anything like me, when you write a post for your blog or social media feed, you like to put pictures in it.
 Pictures are worth a thousand words, and add zing to any post.
 And of course using eye candy is also great for getting more Likes & Retweets, or if we want to use techno-speak, pictures increase your reader engagement :-)